alfonsoristorato/wiremock-docker-easy-extensions/README.md

 ### Building the Tool

-First, you need to build the builder itself.
+The first step is to build the builder itself.

 ```sh
 ./gradlew build